-In case you are catching this blog series, we're spending a year making gorgeous quilt blocks using the classic patterns and fresh modern fabrics from Anna Griffin and Blend Fabrics!
-So far we've made Spinning Spools, the Rail Fence Block, the Variable Star, the Sailboat Block, the Dutchman's Puzzle Block, the Churn Dash Block, the Friendship Star, and the Snowball and Nine Patch blocks together!
-You can search for 'classic blocks fresh fabric' in my search box to find them too.
+In case you are catching this blog series, we’re spending a year making gorgeous quilt blocks using the classic patterns and fresh modern fabrics!
+So far we’ve made Spinning Spools, the Rail Fence Block, the Variable Star, the Sailboat Block, the Dutchman’s Puzzle Block, the Churn Dash Block, the Friendship Star, and the Snowball and Nine Patch blocks together!
+You can see more below this post too.

-The QuiltFab app calls this block the Yankee Puzzle, but I've seen another design that's called the Yankee Puzzle too.
-This one is simpler, and I like it because if you sew many of them together, you end up with pinwheels all over your quilt.
+I’ve seen another quilt blok design that’s called the Yankee Puzzle too but one is simpler, and I like it because if you sew many of them together, you end up with pinwheels all over your quilt.

 Plan your fabrics carefully.
 I used three fabrics in each block: a background fabric (white) and two pinwheel fabrics.
 When I piece all of these together, 1/2 of my pinwheels will be super scrappy, the other half will have 4 ‘petals’ the same color.
 I can’t wait to see it!